sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store_p1.md

 </p>

 Firstly, about numeric data, it simply is the information which is transformed, encoded from raw data based on business or insight rules.
 The information is captured at a specific time in the past as a snapshot to let us know exactly what happened back then.
 Finally, to answer what thing all these stuff belongs to, `entity` is where you should look at.

+Features play a crucial role in machine learning, they expose complex patterns from entities, such as user transaction behaviour, for ML models to learn and make predictions.
+The quality of features mostly has a major impact on the performance of a model.
+We obviously met this term `Garbage in garbage out` since the day we involved in the ML world.
+As a result, Data Scientists usually spend significant time and effort, back and forth selecting and engineering features.

 ### So, What is the feature store?
 As it's called, a feature store is `an abstract layer` working as a place where all features are stored and can be served from.
 Feature store makes sure users can get the features correctly as defined above, without duplication.